JRV7903/JRV7903/README.md

 ---------------------------

 Welcome to my page!
-I am a pre-final year undergrad passionate about open-source and learning all I can from it.
+I am a pre-final year undergrad student passionate about open-source and learning all I can from it.

 * 🌍  I'm currently based in Mumbai, India
 * ✉️  You can contact me on Linkedin